Medically reviewed by Drugs.com. Last updated on Aug 15, 2023.

-On discontinuation of carbamazepine or other strong CYP3A4 hepatic enzyme inducers, the dosage of PERSERIS or any additional oral risperidone therapy should be re-evaluated and, if necessary, decreased to adjust for the expected increase in plasma concentration of risperidone.
+Upon discontinuation of a strong CYP3A4 inducer in a patients receiving PERSERIS 120 mg once monthly, re-evaluate the dosage of PERSERIS or any additional oral risperidone therapy and, if necessary, decrease to adjust for the expected increase in plasma concentration of risperidone.

-For patients treated with PERSERIS 90 mg and discontinuing from carbamazepine or other strong CYP3A4 enzyme inducers, it is recommended to continue treatment with the 90 mg dose unless clinical judgment necessitates interruption of PERSERIS treatment [see Drug Interactions (7.1)].
+Upon discontinuation of a strong CYP3A4 inducer in a patient receiving PERSERIS 90 mg once monthly, continue treatment with the 90 mg dose unless clinical judgment necessitates interruption of PERSERIS treatment [see Drug Interactions (7.1)].

-- For abdominal subcutaneous injection, only.
-Do not administer by any other route.
+- For subcutaneous injection only.
+Do not inject by any other route.

 1 CHECK CONTENTS